Why Investors Are Eyeing Align Technology Inc (ALGN): The Key Dr

 Align Technology Inc (ALGN, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $255.12, Align Technology Inc has witnessed a daily gain of 10.27%, marked against a three-month change of -24.62%.
+With shares currently priced at $255.01, Align Technology Inc has witnessed a daily loss of 0.78%, marked against a three-month change of -23.21%.
 A thorough analysis, underlined by the GF Score, suggests that Align Technology Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?